solana-labs/solana/tokens/README.md

 ```

 Send tokens to the recipients in `<BIDS_CSV>` if the distribution is
-not already recordered in the transaction log.
+not already recorded in the transaction log.

 ```bash
 solana-tokens distribute-tokens --from <KEYPAIR> --dollars-per-sol <NUMBER> --from-bids --input-csv <BIDS_CSV> --fee-payer <KEYPAIR>